nancopeland/nancopeland.github.io/CS-split-top.md

 After it was decided everyone wanted to work on this, I started mocking up past stories where I thought the art might have looked better in this layout.

-For these mocks, I used a setting that the current cover story template has called "theme color."
+For these mocks, I used a setting that currently exists called "theme color."
 The "theme color" allows someone on the art team to set a color (that usually corresponds with the art) and the link underlines and other details on the page change to this color to make the template feel a bit more custom.
 I thought this would be a nice thing to use in this prospective new layout.

 <div class="img-flex-wrapper">
 	<div class="img-flex-50">